 Kenya’s economy is market-based, with a few state-owned infrastructure enterprises, and maintains a liberalized external trade system.
 The country is generally perceived as Eastern and central Africa’s hub for Financial, Communication and Transportation service, with a well-developed social and physical infrastructure.

 The government is currently implementing “Vision 2030”, a development agenda that is aimed at transforming the country to a upper middle-income economy by the year 2030.
-The vision is being implemented through five-year medium-term rolling plans.
-Additionally, the present administration has selected four sectors to focus on in order to uplift the economy.
-These are: Universal Healthcare; Affordable Housing; Manufacturing and Infrastructure development.
+The vision is being implemented through the Bottom- up Economic Transformation Agenda .
+Additionally, the present administration has selected five sectors/pillars to focus on in order to ensure that no one is left behind in the pursuit of economic growth.
+These are: